-Lettering: Optima style print letters in black Letters - 3" high, maximum Numbers - 1 1/2" high, maximum center with a black horizontal line separating the business name from the street number.
+Lettering: Optima style print letters in black Letters - 3" high, maximum Numbers - 1 1/2" high, maximum bottom center with a black horizontal line separating the business name from the street number.

-Contact: 3 lines, maximum, for business name, street number at bottom
+Contact: 3 lines, maximum, for business name, street number at color as the border or the background of the sign.

-Mounting: Wall Arm Posts All mounts must be painted the same color as the border or the background of the sign.
+Mounting: Wall Arm Posts All mounts must be painted the same